gh0stintheshe11/Rust-2D-Game-Engine/docs/game_runtime.md

 ## Known limitations / TODO

-- Frame rate is tied to the display refresh (`ctx.request_repaint()`), and dt is a fixed `1/target_fps` rather than measured; there's no fixed-timestep accumulator, so simulation speed follows the monitor's refresh rate.
+- Rendering runs at the display refresh rate; scripts run once per rendered frame (so per-frame script counters are refresh-dependent — use `accumulated_time` for real-time logic).
+Physics is fixed-step and refresh-independent.
 - Collider debug wireframes are always drawn — no toggle.
 - Shared entities (`SceneManager::shared_entities`) never reach physics or scripting; only `scene.entities` do.
 - The `Game` trait (native Rust game hook) is unused by the editor flow and untested.